United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Look, Jeff, you've got to look at this market by market and product by product.
 I would say broadly, there continues to be price pressure, especially in some of the emerging markets, and we see that in China.
 Commercial HVAC I think was up 4% in orders in China this quarter.
 It was on the back of new product introductions.
 We've actually got some higher efficiency, bigger chillers that we brought to market, but those of course will come at a lower margin just as you come down the learning curve on that.
 As I say, I think CCS this year will introduce 130 new products.

-If you think about Commercial Refrigeration, we have typically been in the stationary display cases, and we have been moving to some of the more smaller, more mobile display cases, again to try and grow the top line there, which we're doing.
+If you think about commercial refrigeration, we have typically been in the stationary display cases, and we have been moving to some of the more smaller, more mobile display cases, again to try and grow the top line there, which we're doing.
 But it's coming at a lower margin.
 And so I think it's just the natural progression of the business.
 As you introduce new products, margins are going to be lower.
 We'll come down the cost curve.
 Pricing will get better over time, but emerging market pricing is always going to be tough.
 If you're in Eastern Europe, whether it's Russia or Poland or the Czech Republic, or in China, you're always going to see a lot of pricing pressure there.
 So I don't think it's anything unusual.

 Akhil Johri - United Technologies Corp.